yk92/it490_site/README.md

 sudo vim 001-project.conf
 ```

-Then change the Apache config file so that it points to your football directory in /var/www/football_project/
+Now that you have an apache conf file, change the file so that it points
+to your football directory in /var/www/football_project/. [ Look at demo file ]

-After this is done
+After this is done create a sym link in sites-enabled:

 ```
 cd ../sites-enabled

 sudo ln -s ../sites-available/001-project.conf
 ```

-Then troubleshoot for a month and it works!
+If you are running on a VM (as is recommended) you now need to edit your /etc/hosts file
+to allow your new apache .conf to "exist" on the web

+*** [ This configuration still needs to be added to the README ]

 ## Running the tests

-Tests...
-Ha!
-We laugh at testing.
-(We really dont)

 ## Deployment

 To deploy on your system you must configure Apache sites-enabled and sites-available files
 as well as create a directory structure similar to the repo in /var/www/

+Then edit the /etc/hosts file and cycle your network connection so Linux picks up /etc/hosts changes

 ## Built With

-* Custom-built MVC Framework - The web framework used
+* Custom-built MVC Framework - I created a simple MVC-Light "framework"
 * [Composer](https://www.composer.com) - Dependency Management
-* [NFL Arrests](https://www.nflarrests.com/api/) - Used to gather Arrest data
+* [NFL Arrests](https://www.nflarrests.com/api/) - API Used to gather Arrest data
-* [NFL Player Data](http://developer.fantasydata.com/docs) - Used for Player data
+* [NFL Player Data](http://developer.fantasydata.com/docs) - API Used for Player data
 * [Github](http://www.github.com) - Used for source control
 * [Bootstrap](http://www.bootstrap.com) - Used for CSS Styling
 * [Love](http://www.google.com)